Pop-up notes are active on this page - Click any note number to view|

 continue to live and trade there for over forty years, up to his death in 1875 11.

 purchaser was Joseph Anderson the Elder, who was then a widower but soon to marry again and move from Nottingham to live in Beeston 13.
-The two youngest of his eight children were to go on to be particularly prominent in Beeston life
+The two youngest of his eight children by his first wife, were to go on to be particularly prominent in Beeston life

 - his fifth son Joseph 14, established himself as a wine and spirit merchant and was, for many years a member of the local Council, while his youngest son, John Roger Anderson 15,